Niranjan-A-S/gather-grid/README.md

-# Discord Clone Project
+# GatherGrid

-This project is a Discord clone built using Next.js, PostgreSQL, and a variety of other technologies to create a real-time messaging application.
+This project is a communication platform built using Next.js, PostgreSQL, and a variety of other technologies to create a real-time messaging application.
 The stack includes Next.js for the frontend, PostgreSQL for the database, and additional libraries for various functionalities.

 ## Features